siamahnaf/sslcommerz/README.md

 # @siamf/sslcommerz
 A well-maintained, unofficial Node.js package for integrating SSLCommerz payments.
 Provides reliable support for initiating and handling transactions with minimal setup.

 ## This is 100% secure and build with official docs.
-It doesn't contain and unwanted activity code and the full code is open source.
+It doesn't contain any unwanted activity code and the full code is open source.

+### Note: `@siamf/sslcommerz`, `sslcommerz-js`, `sslcommerz-nodesdk` all published from a single codebase, so you can use any of this 3 package

 # Installation
 ```javascript